ab02111996/ExanteFixWrapper/README.md

 # ExanteFixWrapper
 FIXWrapper for Exante FIX API

-This trading platform gets data from broker (Exante) and paints diagrams which show information about quotes and trades.
-Now we added the ability to buy or sell financial instruments
+This trading platform gets data from a broker (Exante) and builds diagrams, which represent the information about quotes and trades.
+We have recently added the ability to buy and sell financial instruments.

-I implemented chart painting and visual interface part.
+I implemented chart painting and visual interface part